Planning for Your Surgery

 - Please notify your physician of any recent colds or flu symptoms immediately, preferably prior to coming to the hospital on the day of surgery as your surgery may need to be canceled.

-- Shower the morning of your surgery before coming to the hospital.
+- Shower the morning of your surgery before coming to the hospital with the appropriate shower scrub.

 - Do not wear any makeup, jewelry or perfume.
 Eye make-up may cause very painful corneal (eye) abrasions during surgery.
 If any nail polish is worn, it must be clear or very lightly colored.